Amiir25/React-Tutorial/02-describing-the-ui/README.md

 React allows to combine markup, CSS, and JavaScript into a custome, reusable UI elements called Components.
 Components are the building blocks of UI.
 They can be ordered and nested like HTML tags do.

-> "A React component is a JavaScript function that you can sprinkle with markup."
+> A React component is a JavaScript function that you can sprinkle with markup.

 **Component Rules**